afrimove/afrimove_db/db_documentation/db_connection.md

 ![](../images/qgis_connection.png)

 Once the connection is created, you can use the **DB Manager** interface (see below) where you can explore, preview, visualize in the main canvas and also export spatial data (both vector and raster).
+If you want to export AfriMove data in shapefile format, we reccomend to load the layer: **main.view_afrimove_gps_positions_shp**.

 ![](../images/qgis_export.png)